rbergenl/_Alpha/developer/issues/pipeline/add-release-master.md

 - TODO: npm publish (in cicd) -> only for UI and Base project.
 - TODO: check reference to issue ticket
 - Develop is postfixed with -alpha.
 Release is postfixed with -beta.
 Master creates a tag and runs npm version and a script to generate release notes.
-- Libraries use GitFlow to manage multiple supported live versions and SemanticVersioning to communicate the type of changes (breaking, feature or fix).
-- Applications use GitHubFlow to bring features quickly to production as Continuous Delivery and SemanticVersioning to communice the type of release (new or fixes).

 - Read the `CONTRIBUTING.md` file for more information.